9 Worst Honey Brands to Avoid

 Honey lovers pointed out that their honey isn’t flavorful at all.
 They have built a bland taste in their honey.
 Some even say it tastes like licking flowers.

 Plus, people reported allergic reactions to their honey.
 A woman mentioned she got hives on their skin.
-Upon consultation with a doctor, she got sure it was due to the honey.
+Upon consultation with a doctor, she was sure it was due to the honey.

 Tests conducted by New Zealand labs indicated 8.2 non-peroxide and total peroxide activity.
 This value should be above ten, so that describes the poor potency.

 Also, Manuka honey is supposed to be UMF tested.
 Wedderspoon’s honey isn’t UMF tested.
-They are just beating around the bush by displaying information about K factor 16.
+They just beat around the bush by displaying information about K factor 16.

 A customer weighed their honey, which was less than the quantity promised.
 It proves their disloyal practices towards their customers.